pioneer/8coupons/README.rst

 * nginx as a load balancer
 * several machines with identical HTTP API server and MongoDB contents
-* one of the machines above will serve as a master node, the only node running a scraper, along with propagating changes across all Mongo databases
+* one of the machines above will serve as a master node, the only node running a scraper, along with propagating the changes across all Mongo databases
-* changes propagating, depending on limitations we have, may be implemented using whether MongoDB built-in replication features (master-slave, replicasets), or manually using Apache Kafka or RabbitMQ (we need to improve the scraper in this case in order to send messages and also implement another background process on slave nodes to listen to changes coming from the master)
+* propagating of the changes, depending on limitations we have, may be implemented using whether MongoDB built-in replication features (master-slave, replicasets), or manually using Apache Kafka or RabbitMQ (we need to improve the scraper in this case in order to send messages and also implement another background process on slave nodes to listen to changes coming from the master)